ciciken/sc-friendlist/README.md

   cat input.txt | ./init_mapper | ./inner_reducer | ./inner_mapper | ./inner_reducer | ./inner_mapper | ./reducer | sort -k1,1

-  For this method of testing, the reducers here will just cout instead of accumulating in a global file.
+  For this method of testing, I am not sure how to simulate reducing to a global accumulation file for each name.
+Instead, I have the reducers simply cout their local reductions.
 When testing on the command line using pipes, the tasks aren't actually distributed and all data will have passed through the reducers, thus properly accumulating.
-This is in place of all distributed data passing through to a global accumulator.
+This is in place of all distributed data passing through to global accumulators and subsequent mapper reading from a global accumulators.

+  My reducers won't work in accumulating distributed input, but again, I'm not sure how to get around this using pipes.

-  I am not sure how the different solutions of chaining together map reduce jobs using hadoop streaming API expects input and output to be but I assume the intermediate / inner reducers need to output data that another mapper can take as input, otherwise the inner mappers will need to read from global accumulation files, perhaps from from HDFS.
+  I am not sure how the different solutions of chaining together map reduce jobs using hadoop streaming API handles input and output, but I think the intermediate reducers write to a global accumulator in HDFS which is then distributed out again to subsequent mappers.
+Hopefully my understanding of this is correct and sufficient to overlook my workaround.

-  Please let me know if my assumption is incorrect and if my solution is insufficiently portable to a proper Hadoop chained map reduce solution.

 ## Solution

-  In order to take advantage of the distributive power of hadoop we need to break down into separate data chunks that can be worked on in a pipeline.

   The problem can be mapped to represent a graph i.e. a node and its children nodes.
 One way to marshal a node here for our purposes is like so -

-"name	1stdegfrnd,1stdegfrnd,1stdegfrnd,"

- - a tap separated pair of strings where the first string is a name and the second string is a csv string of names that are the first degree friends, or the children of this node.

-  It is also useful to track previously traversed nodes, captured like so -

 "name	1stdegfrnd	2nddegfrnd,3rddegfrnd,	4rthdegfrnd,4rthdegfrnd,"